Expansions of Iterated Stratonovich Stochastic Integrals of Multiplicities 1 to 4. Combained Approach Based on Generalized Multiple and Iterated Fourier series: Introduction

-The problem of iterated application of the operation of limit transition, not appears in the method, which is proposed for (\ref{ito}) in Theorem 1 (see below) \cite{7}-\cite{19}, \cite{20}-\cite{33}.
-The idea of this method is as follows: the iterated Ito stochastic integral (\ref{ito}) of multiplicity $k$ is represented as a multiple stochastic integral from the certain discontinuous nonrandom function of $k$ variables, defined on the hypercube $[t, T]^k$, where $[t, T]$ is an interval of integration of iterated Ito stochastic integral (\ref{ito}).
-Then, the indicated nonrandom function is expanded in the hypercube into the generalized multiple Fourier series converging in the mean-square sense in the space $L_2([t,T]^k)$.
-After a number of nontrivial transformations we come (see Theorem 1 below) to the mean-square convergening expansion of iterated Ito stochastic integral (\ref{ito}) into the multiple series of products of standard Gaussian random variables.
-The coefficients of this series are the coefficients of generalized multiple Fourier series for the mentioned nonrandom function of several variables, which can be calculated using the explicit formula regardless of multiplicity $k$ of iterated Ito stochastic integral (\ref{ito}).
+The mentioned problem (iterated application of the operation of limit transition) not appears in the method, which is proposed for (\ref{ito}) in Theorems 1, 2 (see below) \cite{7}-\cite{19}, \cite{20}-\cite{33}.
+The idea of this method is as follows: the iterated Ito stochastic integral (\ref{ito}) of multiplicity $k$ is represented as the multiple stochastic integral from the certain discontinuous nonrandom function of $k$ variables defined on the hypercube $[t, T]^k$, where $[t, T]$ is the interval of integration of the iterated Ito stochastic integral (\ref{ito}).
+Then, the nonrandom function of $k$ variables is expanded in the hypercube $[t, T]^k$ into the generalized multiple Fourier series converging in the mean-square sense in the space $L_2([t,T]^k)$.
+After a number of nontrivial transformations we obtain (see Theorems 1, 2 below) the mean-square convergening expansion of the iterated Ito stochastic integral (\ref{ito}) into the multiple series of products of standard Gaussian random variables.
+The coefficients of this series are the coefficients of generalized multiple Fourier series for the mentioned nonrandom function of $k$ variables, which can be calculated using the explicit formula regardless of the multiplicity $k$ of the iterated Ito stochastic integral (\ref{ito}).
 We will call this method as the method of generalized multiple Fourier series.